cardano-foundation/CIPs/CIP-1694/README.md

 In addition to the existing per-stake-credential distribution and the per-stake-pool distribution, the ledger will now also determine the per-DRep stake distribution.
-This distribution will determine how much stake each vote from a DRep is backed by.
+This distribution will determine how much stake is backed by each `Yes` vote from a DRep.

 > **Warning**
 >
 > **Unlike** the distribution that is used for block production, we will always use the most
-> current version of the per-DRep stake distribution as given on the epoch boundary.
+> recent version of the per-DRep stake distribution as given on the epoch boundary.
 >
 > This means that **for any topic which individual voters care deeply about,
-> they have time to delegate to themselves as a DRep and vote directly**.
+> they have time to register themselves as a DRep and vote directly**.
 > However, it means that there may be a difference between the stake that is used for block
 > production and the stake that is used for voting in any given epoch.